chapel-lang/chapel/frontend/doc/file-format.rst

 Long strings might occur many times, and so space can be saved by replacing them with an integer.
 Since there are a lot of short strings, and the long string table adds indirection, this only applies to long strings.
-The threshold length is not set by the file format.
+The threshold length is not set by the file format, but it must be less than 128.

 .. comment